VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_4 Win32-Dropper/Chapter_4 LAB_Playbook.md

-## Summary: Win32 Dropper
+## Summary: Win32-Dropper
 - No direct system calls at all
-- Syscall execution over normal transition from high_level_dropper.exe -> kernel32.dll -> ntdll.dll -> syscall
+- Syscall execution via normal transition from high_level_dropper.exe -> kernel32.dll -> ntdll.dll -> syscall
-- Dropper imports VirtualAlloc from kernel32.dll...
+- Win32-Dropper imports Windows APIs from kernel32.dll...
-- ...then imports NtAllocateVirtualMemory from ntdll.dll...
+- ...then accesses or imports the native functions from ntdll.dll...
-- ...and finally executes the corresponding syscall or syscall stub
+- ...and finally executes the code of the corresponding native function, including the syscall instruction.
-- If an EDR uses user mode hooking in kernel32.dll or ntdll.dll, the content of malware.exe is redirected to the EDR's hooking.dll.
+- If an EDR uses user mode hooking in kernel32.dll or ntdll.dll, the contents of malware.exe are redirected to the EDR's hooking.dll.